inspirer/textmapper/documentation.md

 	func (p *Parser) Parse(lexer *Lexer) ([]Expression, error)

 If you prefer to keep your grammar clean, there is a different way to produce ASTs out of Textmapper grammars.
-You can declare your parser 'event-based', and use the _arrow notation_ to map nonterminals (or their parts) into AST nodes.
+You can declare your parser 'event-based', and use an _arrow notation_ to map nonterminals (or their parts) into AST nodes.

 ## Arrow notation